rvsitebuilder/developer-docs/installation.md

 # Installation

-## Get a developer license
+## Geting a developer license

-You need to buy hosting service from our [hosting partners](https://rvsitebuilder.com/hosting-partner/) before proceeding these steps.
+You can install RVsitebuilder locally on your work station for developing purpose.
+Please buy hosting service from our [hosting partners](https://rvsitebuilder.com/hosting-partner/) to get the developer license.

-1. Log in to your website as admin, click ‘App launcher’ and go to ‘Manage’ app.
+1. Log in to your RVsitebuilder website as admin, click ‘App launcher’ and go to ‘Manage’ app.
 1. Go to ‘Developer License’ on the left menu.
 1. Enter your email, accept developer agreement and click generate developer license.
 1. It will require to install locally.